Bill of Sale Requirements in Iowa

 - The vehicle identification number (VIN)

 Remember that the person who signs the Bill of Sale should be the legal owner of the vehicle.
-If a married couple owns a car or truck, but only the husband has his name on the title, he should be the one to sign the Bill of Sale.
+If a married couple owns a car or truck, but only one person has their name on the title, they should be the one to sign the Bill of Sale.

 If you have trouble downloading the Iowa Bill of Sale form, we provide links to generic forms from our sponsors.